thenewwazoo/homebridge-lutron-caseta-leap/README.md

 This lets you set the speed with which you must click buttons in order to trigger a double- or a long-press of a button.
 The default should be comfortable for most modern computer users.
 My hope is that slow and fast are better for some users.
 If you find they do not work for you, please let me know!

 These features can also be disabled individually in the settings.
 This can improve responsiveness to the remaining types of presses. **The configuration options in HomeKit do not change, but the plug-in will ignore disabled press types.**

+### HomeWorks QSX Processors

+This plugin supports Lutron HomeWorks QSX processors for occupancy sensors and Pico remotes.
+QSX processors use a different architecture than Caseta bridges:

+- **Device Discovery**: QSX devices are discovered via area crawling (requires lutron-leap v3.5.0+)
+- **Occupancy Sensors**: Tracked via area-level status rather than occupancy groups
+- **Supported Sensors**: `RPSCeilingMountedOccupancySensor` devices

+**Note**: Dimmer and switch support is not currently implemented for QSX systems.
+Dimmers and switches are natively supported by HomeKit on Caseta bridges, but QSX dimmers require additional implementation work.
+This is a potential future enhancement.

+For QSX pairing instructions, use the same certificate-based authentication as Caseta bridges.
+See the [Legacy Configuration](#-legacy-configuration) section for details on obtaining certificates using the `get_lutron_cert.py` script.

 ## 🏄 User Information